-(p) An approved private school for the disabled shall reference as guidance a list of maximum allowable salaries by administrative job titles and county according to the job titles contained in N.J.A.C.
-6:11 and 6A:23-4.1 which pertain to private schools for the disabled that is published by the Commissioner.
+(p) An approved private school for students with disabilities shall reference as guidance a list of maximum allowable salaries by administrative and job titles and county according to the job titles contained in N.J.A.C.
+6A:9 and 6A:23-4.1 which pertain to approved private schools for students with disabilities that is published by the Commissioner.
 Maximum allowable salaries are based on the highest contracted salary (not including payment of unused sick and vacation days and severance pay) by administrative job title for the entire State in a district board of education, special services district board of education and educational services commissions with comparable average daily enrollments for any prior year, indexed by the average increase in salary between the two preceding school years for each job title.
-Such salaries are based on a 12-month contract period from July 1 through June 30, and the maximum allowable salary of the private school staff member shall be prorated for staff employed for less than 12 months.
-Each district board of education, special services district board of education and educational services commission with an ADE equal to or less than the highest private school ADE will be considered comparable.
+Such salaries are based on a 12-month contract period from July 1 through June 30 and the maximum allowable salary of the private school staff member shall be prorated for staff employed for less than 12 months.
+Each district board of education, special services district board of education and educational services commission with an ADE equal to or less than the highest approved private school for students with disabilities ADE will be considered comparable.
 Under no circumstances shall the maximum allowable salary calculated, be less than the corresponding salary in the prior year for the same job title.
 The maximum allowable salary of a staff member holding a part-time or split-time position shall be prorated including the salary of staff employed in entities defined in (e) and (f) above.

-(q) For the 2004-2005 school year and years thereafter:
+(q) For the 2006-2007 school year and years thereafter:

-1. For a staff member who was employed by the private school prior to the 2004-2005 school year whose salary is greater than the maximum allowable salary in accordance with (o) and (p) above, such salary shall be frozen at the 2003-2004 salary level or until such time as the maximum allowable salary in accordance with (o) and (p) above exceeds the 2003-2004 salary level;
+1. For a staff member who was employed by the approved private school for students with disabilities prior to the 2006-2007 school year whose salary is greater than the maximum allowable salary in accordance with (o) and (p) above, such salary shall be frozen at the 2005-2006 salary level or until such time as the maximum allowable salary in accordance with (o) and (p) above exceeds the 2006-2007 salary level;

-2. For a staff member who was employed by the private school prior to the 2004-2005 school year whose salary is less than the maximum allowable salary in accordance with (o) and (p) above, the maximum salary shall be determined in accordance with (o) and (p) above; and
+2. For a staff member who was employed by the approved private school for students with disabilities prior to the 2006-2007 school year whose salary is less than the maximum allowable salary in accordance with (o) and (p) above, the maximum salary shall be determined in accordance with (o) and (p) above; and

-3. For a staff member in a new private school opening on or after July 1, 2004, for a staff member whose employment commences on or after July 1, 2004 at private schools existing as of June 30, 2004 and for a staff member employed by a private school prior to June 30, 2004 whose job title changes effective July 1, 2004 or any time thereafter, the maximum salaries shall be determined in accordance with (o) and (p) above.
+3. For a staff member in a new private school for students with disabilities opening on or after July 1, 2006, for a staff member whose employment commences on or after July 1, 2006 at private schools existing as of June 30, 2006 and for a staff member employed by a private school prior to June 30, 2006 whose job title changes effective July 1, 2006 or any time thereafter, the maximum salaries shall be determined in accordance with (o) and (p) above.